pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Install via Pivotal Ops Manager

-To install CloudBees Jenkins Enterprise for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:
+To install Jenkins Enterprise by CloudBees for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
 1. Upload the product file to your Ops Manager installation.